dizzweb-GmbH/dizzbase_client_flutter/example/example.md

 Automatic join: If two tables are joined via a foreign key constraint in the database, the ```JoinedTable``` can be added to the query without naming the keys - it is automatically looked up in the db schema.

+Note that JoinedTables has an option for Left/Right Outer Joins.

 ## Real-time updates for stream-based queries

 Stream-based queries will be updated automatically if row in the query are updated or delete.